upcontent/UpContent-Marketing/content/post/holiday-housekeeping.md

 ### Reflect, Brainstorm, and Set Goals

-So much of your year is spent doing, but how much time have you set aside to reflect and dream?
-Give yourself the gift of reflection this year by setting aside some time individually and as a team to reflect, brainstorm, and set new goals.
+So much of your year is spent *doing*, but how much time have you set aside to *reflect* and *dream?* Give yourself the gift of reflection this year by setting aside some time individually and as a team to reflect, brainstorm, and set new goals.

 {{<figure src="/images/reflection-icon.png" title="" alt="Reflection" caption-top="false">}}